cjratcliff/ml-compiled/docs/probability.rst

 Normalizing flow
 ------------------
 A function that can be used to transform one random variable into another.
-The function must be invertible.
+The function must be invertible and have a tractable Jacobian.

 Extensively used for density estimation.